How do I connect my QuickBooks Online Accounting software to Abacus

 Step 1: Authenticate the integration

-To connect your Quickbooks Online account to Abacus, the first step is to log in to your Abacus account and head to the Accounting Sync tab of your company settings.
+To connect your Quickbooks Online account to Abacus, the first step is to log in to your Abacus account and head to the Accounting Sync tab of your 'Account & Settings' tab.
 (Note: only admins can edit the accounting sync settings).

 Select QuickBooks, and then QuickBooks online.
 Click the 'Connect to QuickBooks' button that appears below: